How to Set Up Webmin on the Raspberry Pi

-In this Raspberry Pi Webmin tutorial, I will go through all the steps to set up the Webmin software package for the Raspbian operating system.
+In this tutorial, I will go through all the steps to set up the Webmin software package for the Raspberry Pi operating system.

 Raspberry Pi Webmin

-There are modules that you can use to extend the functionality of Webmin.
+There are modules that you can use to extend Webmin’s functionality.
 For example, Virtualmin is a module that manages multiple virtual hosts through a single interface.
-Think software like Cpanel or Plesk.
+Think of software like Cpanel or Plesk.

-The full tutorial can be found right below.
-I go through all the basics of setting up Webmin.
-Due to the sheer number of things you can configure I recommend that you look at the Webmin wiki after installation.
+The tutorial goes through all the basics of setting up Webmin.
+Due to the sheer number of things you can configure, I recommend that you look at the Webmin wiki after installation.

 Equipment List

-Below is all the equipment that I made use of for this Raspberry Pi Webmin tutorial.
+Below is all the equipment that I used for this Raspberry Pi Webmin tutorial.

 Optional